tutors-sdk/setu-compsci-catalogue/unit-1-programmes/topic-06-WD_KCMSC_B/unit-7/talk-03-talk-03-Mobile_App_Development_1/talk-03-Mobile_App_Development_1.md

 ---
 icon:
-  type: mdi:cellphone-link
+  type: mdi:help-circle-outline
-  color: 00BCD4
+  color: 398126
 ---

-Mobile App Development 1

-Design, build and deploy a multi-screen mobile application incorporating an intuitive and efficient  ...
+Design, build and deploy a multi-screen mobile application incorporating an intuitive and efficient navigation mechanism.
+Structure the implementation ...